Dudinka

 Dudinka (Дуди́нка; Nenets: Тут'ын, Tutꜧyn) is a town on the Yenisei River and the administrative center of Taymyrsky Dolgano-Nenetsky District of Krasnoyarsk Krai, Russia.
 It used to be the administrative center of Taymyr Autonomous Okrug, which was merged into Krasnoyarsk Krai on January 1, 2007.
 Population:

 History

 It was founded in 1667 as a winter settlement connected to Mangazeya.
 In 1930 it was designated the administrative center of the Taimyr Dolgan-Nenets National Region.
 In 1935, the polar explorer Otto Schmidt recommended that the settlement be expanded into a town.
 By 1937, the port facilities and a railroad to Norilsk were completed.
 Town status was granted in 1951.

+In the 1940s and 1950s deported Finns and Soviet Germans were buried in the Lighthouse cemetery.
+In the 1990s two crosses were erected there in their memory.

 Administrative and municipal status

 Within the framework of administrative divisions, Dudinka serves as the administrative center of Taymyrsky Dolgano-Nenetsky District.
 As an administrative division, it is, together with five rural localities, incorporated within Taymyrsky Dolgano-Nenetsky District as the district town of Dudinka.
 As a municipal division, the district town of Dudinka is incorporated within Taymyrsky Dolgano-Nenetsky Municipal District as Dudinka Urban Settlement.